BoE reform needed to boost firepower for downturns, think tank says

 Last year, a report commissioned by the Labour Party suggested the BoE could target productivity to help boost the economy if it wins power, although some economists said that was a task better suited to the government.

-The Positive Money report also said recruitment criteria for the BoE’s Monetary Policy Committee should be broadened to include applicants from outside the world of finance and academia, such as trade unions or civic organisations.
-(Reporting by Andy Bruce)
+The Positive Money report also said recruitment criteria for the BoE’s Monetary Policy Committee should be broadened to include applicants from outside the world of finance and academia, such as trade unions or civic organizations.